Dr Colin Brown| F.R.A.C.S

 Symptoms of Surfers Ear

-Patients may find that water gets easily trapped in their ear when they bathe or swim, afterwhich vigorous head shaking is necessary to dislodge the moisture, or they may constantly feel that the ear is ‘full’ .
+They may find that water gets easily trapped in their ear when they bathe or swim, afterwhich vigorous head shaking is necessary to dislodge the moisture, or they may constantly feel that the ear is ‘full’ .
 Infection will be most obvious by way of pain, itch or discharge.

 Can Surfer’s Ear Cause Deafness?